Semantic Cognition Lab

 My contribution to the OHBM blog: Imaging Brain Activity in Real Time (July 21 2016)

-An article to which I contributed about the Eklund, Nichols, and Knutson (2016) paper: Brain Mapping: Getting It Right
+A Huffington Post article to which I contributed (2016): Brain Mapping: Getting It Right

-My page on the Medical College of Wisconsin website.
+My profile on the Medical College of Wisconsin website.